richardgu26zj/git_demo/README.md

 # git_demo
-This file is for practice to be familiar with git and github
+This file is for practice to be familiar with git and github.

+I have did something new here to check if it is workable.